OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 While all the :ref:`installation and configuration <opennebula_installation>` steps can be done manually and would give you a better insight and control over what and how it is configured, we'll focus on the most straightforward approach by leveraging the miniONE tool.

-The miniONE tool is a simple deployment script that deploys an OpenNebula Front-end and, optionaly, a single KVM node within a single physical or virtual machine.
+The miniONE tool is a simple deployment script that deploys an OpenNebula Front-end and, optionally, a single KVM node within a single physical or virtual machine.
 This tool is mainly intended for evaluation, development, and testing, but it can also be used as a base for larger short-lived deployments.
 Usually, it takes just a few minutes to get the environment ready.

 Requirements
 ============